 Designed to exceptionally rigorous standards, the European Social Survey aims to improve comparative social measurement both within and beyond Europe.

-This biennial survey is currently completing its fifth round and planning for the sixth is well underway.
+This biennial survey is currently completing its seventh round and planning for an eight is well underway.
 In every round, core questions are asked about:

 - political orientations, attitudes and behaviour

 - underlying social and moral values

 Other topics are covered on a 'rotating' basis, following a Europe-wide competition.
 So far these have included: